-  A standard take of PTO on the Multifarmer allows your telehandler to be used as an agricultural tractor, powering towed seeders, sprayers and balers.
-For the investment, you get two machines for the price on one.
+A standard take of PTO on the Multifarmer allows your telehandler to be used as an agricultural tractor, powering towed seeders, sprayers, and balers.
+For the investment, you get two machines for the price of one.

 Fitted with the latest fuel-efficient Tier 4 Interim engines and the Merlo CVtronic transmission with a smooth acceleration that doesn’t interrupt torque and without stopping to change gear from 0 -40 km / h.

 The Eco Power drive (EPD) electronically controls the engine and reduces fuel consumption by up to 18%.